 Intangible assets are recorded at cost, less accumulated amortization and impairment losses, if any.
 Intangible assets acquired in a business combination are measured at fair value at the acquisition date.
+Intangible assets acquired in an asset purchase are valued at their purchase price.
 Amortization is recorded on a straight-line basis over their estimated useful lives, which do not exceed the contractual period, if any.
 The estimated useful lives, residual values, and amortization methods are reviewed at each year-end, and any changes in estimates are accounted for prospectively.